- Krispy Krunchy Chicken

 Dedicated to the 425+ student organizations at UNT, the Student Org Space gives student organizations a place to meet, work on projects, and plan for the semesters.
 It is open and allows for collaboration.
-There is a Mean Green fireplace in the back corner of the student org space, and
+The student org lockers are located within this space, plenty of seating, monitors that laptops can be connected to, as well as a Mean Green fireplace in the back corner.

 One O'clock Listening Lounge

 Named for the famed One O'Clock Lab Band, this open area on the third floor features a row of interactive touch screens that act as a digital juke box, with archives of UNT jazz music through the ages.